Centre 'abusing' some state govts instead of supporting them, alleges Sisodia | Politics

 - India

-Deputy Chief Minister Manish Sisodia on Friday accused the Centre of ''abusing'' some governments instead of supporting them.
+Deputy Chief Minister Manish Sisodia on Friday accused the Centre of abusing few state governments instead of supporting them and claimed the BJP has become ''Bharatiya Jhagda Party''.

-Sisodia also said that the BJP has become 'Bharatiya Jhagda Party', following the Centre's objection to the Delhi government's doorstep ration delivery scheme.
+Referring to recent instances where the Supreme Court intervened in matter related to board exams and oxygen shortage, he claimed that the Centre only works after the apex court raps it.

+''They said oxygen supply was not done properly by the states but everyone knows who was responsible for the mess.
+It was after the Supreme Court intervened that the situation was brought under control.
+Students wanted board exams to be cancelled but after the Supreme Court came in the picture, the government said they are cancelling the exams. ''States kept asking for vaccines but the government did not hear them.
+It was after the apex court intervened that the Centre said they will provide free vaccines to states,'' he said.

-Sisodia said people have become ''fed up'' with such a government which only ''abuses'' state governments.
+Sisodia said the people are ''fed up'' of such a government which only abuses state governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)